codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do bears have hairy coats?
-Fur protection.
+Why do pumpkins sit on people’s porches?

+They have no hands to knock on the door.

 ## Daily Trivia

-What programming language was GitHub written in?
+In programming, what do you call functions with the same name but different implementations?
- 1. JavaScript
+ 1. Overloading
- 2. Python
+ 2. Inheriting
- 3. Ruby
+ 3. Overriding
- 4. Lua
+ 4. Abstracting

 <details>
   <summary>Answer</summary>
-  Ruby
+  Overloading
 </details>